How to Simplify your Forex Trading

 The proof is in the pudding

-Now let us apply these correct questions to the example from above: you want to trade trends.
+Let's apply these correct questions to the example from above: you want to trade trends.
 How can we structure a simple, subtle and logical method using the right questions?

 a) You want to trade trends → what is a trend?

-This of course will require studying and exploring useful resources in an attempt to decipher the principles behind trends.
+It will require studying and exploring useful resources in an attempt to decipher the principles behind trends.
 But the studying will lead you to an understanding of the nature of trends.
 It is beyond the scope of this article but here are the starting points for this investigation.